Assistant Public Works Director

 • Bachelor’s degree in Civil Engineering or a related field.

-• Licensed Professional Engineer (P.E.) in Illinois, or ability to obtain licensure within six (6) months of hire
+• Licensed Professional Engineer (P.E.) in Illinois, or the ability to obtain licensure within six (6) months of hire.

-• Ability to obtain Illinois Class “D” Water Supply Operator’s License.
+• Ability to obtain an Illinois Class “D” Water Supply Operator’s License

 Experience